SAGGameDeveloper/Personal-Webpage/src/content/en/skills/technologies.md

 tag: skills
 ---

-The best results demand the best technologies
+I like to work with the best available technologies